 Domestically, Congo undertook to: implement UPR and Treaty Body recommendations; adopt a national human rights action plan; start a national dialogue on the abolition of the death penalty; introduce human rights education and training; improve the justice and prison system; combat poverty and equality; expand anti-corruption programmes; and curtail human trafficking and sexual violence.

 At international level, Congo pledged to: contribute to enhancing the non-politicization of the Council; consolidate steps to be taken based on recommendations from the Council and its mechanisms; submit regular national reports to Treaty Bodies; and ratify international human rights instruments to which it is not yet a party.

 An analysis of steps taken by Congo in fulfilment of its international pledges shows that Congo has a generally low participation rate at the Council, engaging in only 19% of panel discussions, 11% of interactive dialogues and 10% of general debates.
-Regarding cooperation with Special Procedures, Congo accepted 2 out of 2 visit requests, but did not respond to the one communication it received.
-Congo has 3 Treaty Body reports outstanding (including ICESCR, which is 25 years overdue), but is on schedule for the submission of 3 other reports (CAT, CEDAW and CRC).
+Regarding cooperation with Special Procedures, Congo accepted most visit requests, but only responded to one communication received.
+Congo has 4 Treaty Body reports outstanding (including ICESCR, which is 25 years overdue), but is on schedule for the submission of 2 other reports.
 Congo also submitted a mid-term UPR report.